The Covered Market

 Brown's Cafe — full English breakfasts, builder's tea, and no pretension.
 This is where market traders eat.
 If you want to see the market at its most authentic, sit here at 8:30am.

-Lula's Ethiopian Cafe & Deli — a newer addition that has quickly earned a loyal following.
-Traditional Ethiopian dishes served on injera, and an authentic coffee ceremony on Thursday evenings.
-Now expanded into a second site in the market.
+Lula's Ethiopian Cafe & Deli — traditional Ethiopian dishes on injera, with a Thursday-evening coffee ceremony.
+Has expanded into a second site within the market.

 Ginger & Spice — modern Punjabi street food, opened in late 2025 after building a reputation from a mobile food van.
 The venison curry has already made a name for itself.

-Pieminister — proper pies.
+Pieminister — proper pies at stall 58.
 The steak and ale is dependable, the specials rotate.
 A pie and a coffee is a legitimate lunch here.

 Where to shop